csc-training/summerschool-climate-weather/visualization/docs/01_visualization.md

 * Use  `f"namebase_{timestep:04d}.png"` or similar to create an ascending numbering
 * Use something like `ffmpeg -framerate 30 -pattern_type glob -i "namebase_*.png"  -c:v libx264 -r 30 -pix_fmt yuv420p ouput_file.mp4` to convert into an animation.

-# Interactive visualizations with Plotly
-- Introduction to Plotly
-- Creating interactive plots
-- Embedding interactive plots in Jupyter Notebooks

-# Best Practices for Effective Data Visualization
-- Choosing the right visualization type
-- Ensuring clarity and readability
-- Using color effectively

-# Common Pitfalls and How to Avoid Them
-- Avoiding misleading visualizations
-- Handling outliers and missing data
-- Ensuring reproducibility and transparency

-# Optimizing Performance for Large Visualizations
-- Techniques for improving performance
-- Using efficient data structures
-- Parallel processing and optimization tools

-# Designing for Clarity and Impact
-- Principles of good design
-- Tips for creating impactful visualizations
-- Examples of effective climate visualizations

-# Review of Key Concepts and Techniques
-- Summary of main points
-- Key takeaways
-- Recap of visualization techniques

-# Additional Resources and Further Learning
-- Recommended books and articles
-- Online courses and tutorials
-- Useful libraries and tools

-# Q&A Session
-- Open floor for questions
-- Discussion and clarifications
-- Sharing additional insights and tips

-# Feedback and Next Steps
-- Gathering participant feedback
-- Discussing next steps and follow-up activities
-- Thank you and closing remarks

-# Hands-on Exercise 1: Visualizing Your Own Data
-- Instructions for the exercise
-- Dataset recommendations
-- Step-by-step guide

-# Hands-on Exercise 2: Customizing Plots and Interactivity
-- Instructions for the exercise
-- Techniques for customization
-- Step-by-step guide

 # Jupyter notebooks and *plain* python scripts
 * Jupyter keeps the python running.